Mother Sauces

 3. Espagnole (brown sauce)

-Espagnole is the richest and most complex of the 5 mother sauces in French cooking.
+Espagnole is the richest and most complex of the mother sauces.
 It starts with a dark roux, adds mirepoix (diced onion, carrot, and celery), tomato paste, and brown stock, then simmers for hours.

 This isn't a weeknight sauce.
 Making proper espagnole takes 3-4 hours of simmering and reducing.
 The dark roux provides less thickening power than a white or blond roux (the longer you cook flour in fat, the less it thickens), so the extended simmering does double duty: concentrating flavor and reducing the sauce to the right consistency.

-Daughter sauces: Demi-glace (espagnole reduced by half with more stock), bordelaise (add red wine and shallots), chasseur (add mushrooms, tomatoes, white wine), Robert (add onions and mustard)
+Daughter sauces and derivatives: Demi-glace (espagnole reduced by half with more stock), bordelaise (add red wine and shallots), chasseur (add mushrooms, tomatoes, white wine), Robert (add onions and mustard)

 Common uses: Steak sauces, braised meats, rich stews.
-Demi-glace is the foundation of most fine-dining meat sauces.
+Demi-glace is the base for most fine-dining pan sauces.

 4. Hollandaise sauce (emulsion sauce)

-Hollandaise is the odd one out among the 5 mother sauces.
+Hollandaise is the odd one out.
 No roux, no stock.
 It's an emulsion of egg yolks, clarified butter, and lemon juice, held together by the lecithin in the yolks.

-Whisk egg yolks with a splash of lemon juice over gentle heat (a double boiler works best, or a bain-marie).
+Whisk egg yolks with a splash of lemon juice over gentle heat (a bain-marie works best).
 Once the yolks thicken slightly and turn pale, slowly drizzle in warm clarified butter while whisking constantly.
 The sauce should be thick enough to hold its shape on a spoon.

-Daughter sauces: Bearnaise (add tarragon, shallots, and vinegar reduction), choron (bearnaise with tomato paste), maltaise (add blood orange juice), mousseline (fold in whipped cream)
+Daughter sauces and derivatives: Bearnaise (add tarragon, shallots, and vinegar reduction), choron (bearnaise with tomato paste), maltaise (add blood orange juice), mousseline (fold in whipped cream)

 Common uses: Eggs Benedict, steamed asparagus, poached fish, vegetables